 Of course, it’s unclear exactly what is meant to be happening here, or indeed even if there is a genuinely queer subtext to these events.
 But with both Lillian and her fiancé showing interest in each other as well as to the same sex during the film, I think we can loosely claim a starting point on our journey of bi representation.

 Unfortunately, around this same time, movie studios were starting to adopt something called the Motion Picture Production Code, which became more widely known as the Hays Code.
-The code was essentially a set of religiously-inspired moral guidelines for film-makers, outlawing "immoral acts" and ushering in a strictly conservative era in cinema.
-Predictably, homosexual behaviour of any type was high on this list of immoral acts.
+The code was essentially a set of religiously inspired moral guidelines for filmmakers, outlawing "immoral acts" and ushering in a strictly conservative era in cinema.
+Predictably, homosexual behavior of any type was high on this list of immoral acts.
 However, whilst the code was still in its infancy, enforcement was not always robust, and our next star had enough creative control to unleash something quite special into the world.

 It’s possible that these obvious breaches of the Hays Code were permitted in part due to reasons of historical accuracy.
 More recently, however, it has been accepted that Greta Garbo herself was bisexual — which may explain how, given her considerable influence in the industry, Christina’s sexuality survived to the final cut.
 It’s an iconic film, and is quite rightly considered a queer classic.

 Soon after this though, enforcement of the Hays Code became absolute and films like Queen Christina and Morocco disappeared.
 Well, I say disappeared.
 What actually happened was something far more damaging, and something that has had a lasting impact on our story.